Automattic/kue/Readme.md

 ### Pause/Resume Processing

 Workers can temporary pause and resume their activity.
-It is, after calling `pause` they will receive no jobs in their process callback until `resume` is called. `pause` function gracefully shutdowns this worker, and uses the same internal functionality as [Graceful Shutdown](#graceful-shutdown)
+It is, after calling `pause` they will receive no jobs in their process callback until `resume` is called. `pause` function gracefully shutdowns this worker, and uses the same internal functionality as `shutdown` method in [Graceful Shutdown](#graceful-shutdown).

 ```js
 jobs.process('email', function(job, done, ctx){